ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 #### `strategy`

-Should be one of the following values:
+Shall be one of the following values:

 * configure
 * combination